Updated 15 Aug 2019 — eBird Taxonomy v2019

 - In accord with SACC, we revise the genus on three antbirds:

-- Chestnut-backed Antbird (Poliocrania exsul): NACC uses Mymeciza exsul.
+- Chestnut-backed Antbird (Poliocrania exsul): NACC uses Myrmeciza exsul.

-- Dull-mantled Antbird (Sipia laemosticta): NACC uses Mymeciza laemosticta.
+- Dull-mantled Antbird (Sipia laemosticta): NACC uses Myrmeciza laemosticta.

-- Zeledon’s Antbird (Hafferia zeledoni): NACC uses Mymeciza zeledoni
+- Zeledon’s Antbird (Hafferia zeledoni): NACC uses Myrmeciza zeledoni

-- Pale-eyed Pygmy-Tyrant (Atalotriccus pilaris): In accord with SACC, we consider Pale-eyed Pygmy-Tyrant to be in the genus Atalotriccus.
+- Pale-eyed Pygmy-Tyrant (Atalotriccus pilaris): In accord with SACC, we consider Pale-eyed Pygmy-Tyrant to be in the genus Atalotriccus; NACC uses Lophotriccus pilaris.

-- Green Manakin (Xenopipo holochlora): In accord with SACC, we consider Green Manakin to be in the genus Xenopipo.
+- Green Manakin (Xenopipo holochlora): In accord with SACC, we consider Green Manakin to be in the genus Xenopipo; NACC uses Cryptopipo holochlora.

 - Greater Necklaced Laughingthrush (Ianocincla pectoralis): NACC considers this Garrulax pectoralis.